VARoDeK/MyNotes/Arch/Build_and_install_linux_kernel_from_source_and_uninstall.md

-# Make your own Kernel from Source and Install It
+# Build your own Linux Kernel from Source and Install It

 The content is inspired from:
 * Linux Foundation Course [LFD103](https://training.linuxfoundation.org/training/a-beginners-guide-to-linux-kernel-development-lfd103/).